-We moved to Ilford 18 months ago, as am at home with my 3 children I haven't had the opportunity to join with you as I would have liked.
+We moved to Ilford 18 months ago, and I am at home with my 3 children.

 I was brought up by my parents to have a love of all things French, so it wasn’t very surprising to think that I studied French at university, spent a year studying in Normandy in France and there I meet my husband Alberto, which was my first introduction to the island of Guadeloupe where he is from and lived for the first 18 years of his life.

 When he first mentioned it I had no idea where it was and thought it was near Madagascar or somewhere but then I discovered it, it is a little island next to Antigua, Dominica, and Montserrat in the Caribbean.
 Whilst all the British islands gained independence during the course of the last century Guadeloupe was one of four French territories to decide they would be better off remaining French so they would become departments pretty similar to a London borough or an English country.

 So you have the strange situation that you cross the Atlantic arrive on French soil use the euro there and all Guadeloupians are French citizens who can come and go as they please.
 In fact so many Guadeloupians have moved to France in search for worth that there are probably just as many in France as the 450,000 back in the West Indies.